TIFA 2021 Interview with Filip Hrebenda

 My latest work is a series from Iceland.
 I visited well-known and lesser-known places, where I waited for the specific conditions that make these photos exceptional.
 Nature inspires me in my work.
 It’s’ her indescribable power.
 It’s her size and “indifference” to us, little people what inspires me.
 The feelings I experience in the wildness inspire me to create.

 The photo titled “Born of fire” was taken in early April in the newly formed Icelandic volcanic area Fagradalsfjall.
+The idea of creating a series of active volcanoes arose from me a long time ago.
+So when I saw that a new eruption in Iceland started, I knew that the time was right to implement this idea.
 During the expedition, I spent a total of three days and nights at the volcano.
 The photo captures my very first contact with lava.
 After a few hours of trekking in really hard weather conditions, I arrived at this place and just stood there for a while, enjoying the power of nature.
 I completely forgot about the ubiquitous poisonous gas and the strong wind, which in the last few hours in combination with pieces of ice gave me a real “slap”.
 In the first moments, I was afraid to approach the lava, but gradually I gained the courage with which such a certainty came.
-I took the camera in my hands and waited for the right moment in places where there was a chance that fresh lava would spill out in front of me.
-There was no need to wait long for that.
-I managed to take a photo “from hand” and then start an “escape maneuver” in front of the flowing lava.
-On the run, I checked to see if the photo was sharp and it really was!
-The first contact with the volcano was rewarding, despite the fact that I managed to inhale the poisonous gas a few times.
-The whole effort was definitely worth the experience and a quality photo.
+After a full day of trekking and taking pictures in difficult conditions, I was exhausted.
+It was already night, my friend and I were alone in the area, and we were away from civilization by hours of hiking in really harsh and freezing conditions.
+It was a little bit scary.
+But I did it!
+All the effort was worth it!

 Q: What does winning this award mean to you?